openlit/dokumetry-node/README.md

 import DokuMetry from 'dokumetry';

 const anthropic = new Anthropic({
-  apiKey: 'my api key', // defaults to process.env["ANTHROPIC_API_KEY"] });
+  apiKey: 'my_api_key', // defaults to process.env["ANTHROPIC_API_KEY"]
+});

-// Pass the above `anthropic` object along with your DOKU URL and API key and this will make sure that all Anthropic calls are automatically tracked.
+// Pass the above `anthropic` object along with your Doku Ingester URL and API key and this will make sure that all Anthropic calls are automatically tracked.
-DokuMetry.init({llm: anthropic, dokuUrl: "YOUR_DOKU_URL", apiKey: "YOUR_DOKU_TOKEN"})
+DokuMetry.init({llm: anthropic, dokuUrl: "YOUR_DOKU_INGESTER_URL", apiKey: "YOUR_DOKU_TOKEN"})

 async function main() {
-  const completion = await anthropic.completions.create({
+  const message = await anthropic.messages.create({
+    max_tokens: 1024,
+    messages: [{ role: 'user', content: 'What is LLM Observability and Monitoring?' }],
-    model: 'claude-2',
+    model: 'claude-3-opus-20240229',
-    max_tokens_to_sample: 300,
-    prompt: `${Anthropic.HUMAN_PROMPT} how does a court case get to the Supreme Court?${Anthropic.AI_PROMPT}`, });
+  });

+  console.log(message.content);
 }

 main();

 ```

 ### Cohere